Upstatement/ups-public-library/src/entries/intro-to-git.md

 ---
 layout: layouts/entry/index.njk
 title: Intro to Git
-date: 2021-01-16
+date: 2021-01-17
 tags:
   - git
   - basic
 ---

 Git is a program for versioning and iterating code.
 It's often referred to as "version control."
 The way it works can seem complex or daunting at first.
-Don't be too put off&mdash;once you get the hang of its core concepts, it becomes intuitive and helpful.
+Don't be too put off &mdash; once you get the hang of its core concepts, it becomes intuitive and helpful.

 ## The Problem Git Solves